The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 Somebody threatened his dog, felt his dog wasn't safe, so he gets out of there.

-The university people's is a big mistake.
+The university people say a big mistake.

-The threat to the dog came from a Somali student who is Muslim, according to Heard, and according to St. Cloud State and school district officials, the Muslim faith, which is the dominant faith of Somali immigrants, forbids the touching of dogs.
+Here is the reason: the threat to the dog came from a Somali student who is Muslim, according to Heard, and according to St. Cloud State and school district officials, the Muslim faith, which is the dominant faith of Somali immigrants, forbids the touching of dogs.

 He said that his experience at Talahi was good.